- Practice Areas

 Who makes the liability determination will depend on whether your case settles or goes to trial.
 The majority of personal injury claims in California settle.
 During a settlement, the insurance company will determine liability.
 If the insurance company reviews all of the evidence you submitted and determines its policyholder is not liable, it will deny benefits.
 If an insurance investigation does find the policyholder liable, the insurance company will offer a settlement for your losses.

 Some personal injury cases have to go to trial.
 This is most common for cases with complications, such as liability disputes or catastrophic personal injuries.
 If your claim goes to trial in California, it will no longer be the insurance company that decides liability.
 This task will instead go to a jury.
 The jury will listen to your side of the injury claim as well as the defendant’s side.
 Then, the jury will determine liability based on who is more likely to have caused the damages in question.
-For assistance dealing with liability during a personal injury case, contact an experienced attorney.
+For assistance dealing with liability during a personal injury case, contact an experienced Anaheim car accident attorney.